vrocky/gpt-automation/README.md

-<h1>GPT Automation</h1>
+# GPT Automation

-This Python-based project provides a way to automatically generate a project structure, including all directories and files, while ignoring certain unwanted files or directories as specified in a blacklist or a .gptignore file.
+This Python-based project provides a way to automatically generate a project structure, including all directories and files, while ignoring certain unwanted files or directories as specified in a blacklist or a `.gptignore` file.
 It also offers the capability to generate file contents, allowing users to copy either the entire project structure or just the directory structure to the clipboard.

-<h2>Installation</h2>
+## Installation

-<h3>Pipx Installation</h3>
+### Pipx Installation

 We recommend installing GPT Automation through pipx, a package manager for running applications written in Python.
 If you haven't installed pipx, first install it by running: